UACS210Spring2018/PA-and-Section-Writeups/PA7-GraphColoring/README.md

 ### Heuristic

 ```
-    for node=1 to num_nodes inclusive
+    for k=1 to num_nodes inclusive

         for all possible colors in order except for NOCOLOR

             if that coloring does NOT conflict with node k's neighboring colors
                 color kth node with color
-                break out of loop over possible colors for this node
+                break out of loop over possible colors for node k
 ```

 ### Your own approach